Following in the Footsteps of Turner: an epic journey by motorbike…

 The main view of the town with the castle ruins behind was attractive, but I began to favour the far side for my morning sessions – the castle stood in stark relief with no foreground detail to distract me.
 But the weather was still bitterly cold and having lost the use of the heated grips on the bike, was reduced to painting left-handed at some points, in an effort to keep warm, as I stood in the freezing wind off the North Sea.

-Whitby was a ride up the coast, a pretty seaside town perched on the hillside as the river meets the sea.
+Whitby was a ride up the coast, a pretty seaside town perched on the hillside, as the river meets the sea.
 Because, at this point, I was sticking rigidly to my coastal painting plan, I didn’t take advantage of the location to paint the town itself or some of the domestic scenes that I passed on the road – normally that would have had me stopping, unpacking the kit and getting stuck in.
 Sitting at the foot of the breakwater as the tide went out provided me with a couple of good half-panels that were later scaled up successfully into larger canvas pieces.

 The week passed much quicker than I thought, absorbed as I was in painting every day from dawn.
 Most mornings were grey and overcast, something I didn’t really appreciate until Cornwall – it took almost the whole week to discover what I was actually doing there.
 It’s all very well to set out to do something, but since all plans invariably change once the battle actually starts, it’s as well to get an idea of the big picture, soonest.

-Great Yarmouth, Lowestoft and Aldburgh
+Great Yarmouth, Lowestoft and Aldeburgh

-A brief respite in London allowed me enough time to catch up on sleep, restock my painting materials, dumping the canvas and easel I’d started with in favour of panels exclusively and come down with a filthy headcold, generously spluttered all over me by someone about to head off on their holiday abroad.
+A brief respite in London allowed me enough time to catch up on sleep, restock my painting materials, dumping the unused canvas and easel I’d started out with in favour of panels exclusively and come down with a filthy headcold, generously spluttered all over me by someone about to head off on their holiday abroad.
 This was to dog me the entire trip and resulted in me eventually reducing the East Anglia section by three days.

 (A stern letter arrived from the Chief Constable of Turnip, or similar, noting that my road speed had been a trifle excessive when passing one of his cameras.
 Oh dear.
 Not having undertaken a road trip for ages had left me too frisky for my own two wheels.
 Not even screaming-down-the-devils-highway fast, more Justin-Beiber-at-the-wheel-of-a Lamborghini fast (The police officer noted about Bieber that ‘…he musta been doing at least fifty….fifty-five miles an hour in it!’)
 And he wanted some money, too.
-Or as a chance for rehabilitation, I could be talked at for a bit.
+Or, as a chance for rehabilitation, I could be talked at for a bit.
 I opted for the latter and vowed to behave and become an altogether better and possibly more fulfilled person.
 I hope that this change was duly noted…)

 Staying with friends just outside Norwich meant that I had a daily commute to Great Yarmouth to paint.
 Normally not too much of a problem but setting out into the fast A-roads to the coast, in the frosty first light, when under-the-weather made it all more of a chore.